The rewiring of the brain

 Parkinson's is due to a malfunction in the dopamine neurons.
 There are two primary dopamine brain areas: the basal ganglia and the insular cortex.
 These are structures in the midbrain.

-Parkinson's disease is both progressive and transient, which manifests itself in having "good" days and "bad" days.
+Parkinson's disease is both progressive and transient, which is reflected in the fact that there are "good" days and "bad" days.

 There are two main causes of Parkinson's dysfunction: the damaged neurons and the malfunctions that occur when neural circuits use the distorted information from those damaged neurons.
 I call this the "Parkinson's Developmental Syndrome".